SilicorniO/webui/README.md

  * cui - Children ui: ("n") If you don't want to process the children of the view although they have "ui" attribute.
  * sv - Scroll vertical: () Just add this parameter to show vertical scrollbars in the view if it is necessary.
  * sh - Scroll horizontal: () Just add this parameter to show vertical scrollbars in the view if it is necessary.
+ * s - Screen: () Just add this parameter to define the tag as a screen.
+Call to "drawUIAll".
+This is equivalent to give an identifier to the tag and call to "drawUIForId('ID')".

 3. Identifiers of the views